Who is eligible to become a user of the OSG Connect service?

 What software packages are available?

-How do I load a specific software application?
+How do I access a specific software application?

 Are there any restrictions on installing commercial softwares?

-What type of computation is a good match or NOT a good match on OSG Connect?
+What type of computation is a good match or NOT a good match for OSG Connect?

-What job scheduler is being used on OSG Connect?
+What job scheduler is used on OSG Connect?

 How do I submit a computing job?

-Jobs are submitted via HTCondor scheduler.
+Jobs are submitted via the HTCondor scheduler.
 Please see our QuickStart guide and New User Training materials for more details on submitting and managing jobs, as well as other examples in our documentation.

-How many jobs can I keep idle in the queue?
+How many jobs can I have in the queue?

 Data Storage and Transfer

-What is the best way to process large volume of data?
+What is the best way to process a large volume of data?

-How do I transfer data from Stash to my system and vice versa?
+How do I transfer my data to and from OSG Connect?

 You can transfer data using scp or rsync.
-See the section on Transferring Data to OSG Connect for more details.
+See Using scp To Transfer Files To OSG Connect for more details.